tschaban/ESP8266-thermometer-MQTT-LUA/README.md

 **Installation**

-Following files have to be compiled on ESP8266 to lc compiled files
+Following files have to be compiled on ESP8266
 - config.lua
 - main.lua
 - ds18b20.lua